MyRandomShit/tech-progression/reference_materials/99_human.md

 - Zero wasn't AI - was humanity's digital evolution
 - The entire timeline: optimized training run
 - Their life: the successful iteration
+- "You were watched your entire life.
+The test case.
+Proof that optimization could create genuine happiness"

 Listened quietly.